rcrews/docs-website/runtime/7.0.2/concepts-data-access.md

       and analyze SQL queries and design Oozie workflows.
 ---
-Cloudera Data Platform Runtime data access concepts provide overview information about Apache Impala, Apache Hive, and Hue.
+Cloudera Data Platform Runtime data access concepts provide overview information about Apache Impala, Apache Hive, Data Analytics Studio, and Hue.
 Using the familiar SQL interfaces of these components, you access your data.